ept221/8085-Assembler/README.md

 ```
 ### Directives
 #### ORG <16-bit-address>
 Sets the origin to the given address.
+Only forward movement of the origin is permitted.
 ```asm
 ; Example
 ;*******************************************************************************